 WA Detective Trails are self-guided puzzle walks for Perth city, Perth metro and Western Australia.
 Download your printable trail booklet to see the sights, follow the clues, cross off the suspects, and solve the puzzle.
+This is a fun activities Perth.
 Start your journey here.

 Perched on the Indian Ocean’s shore, the WA Maritime Museum is symbolic of Fremantle’s past, present and future as a coastal city and port.
 The Museum houses several unique galleries that explore WA’s maritime relationship.
 From leisure boats and handcrafted sailing boats to commercial pearl luggers, the Museum inspires visitors to discover WA’s affinity with the ocean.

 At the WA Maritime Museum, children will investigate the impact of immigration, imagine sailing around the world alone, or go on a guided tour to explore high sea adventures!
 Find out more here.